 Bus Rules & Student Conduct

-Bus drivers have an important job of carrying students safely to and from school.
-Below are guidelines for students riding the bus to keep them safe and begin and end their day with a positive experience.
+Bus drivers have an important job of transporting students safely to and from school.
+Students are expected to follow bus rules and driver directions.
+The bus driver is in full charge of the bus and riders at all times.
+Obey the driver's instructions when boarding, riding or leaving the bus.
+The driver has the authority to assign seats if needed to keep a safe environment.
+Failure to comply can result in a loss of riding privileges.
 If you have any questions about the rules below or actions on a bus, please call the Transportation Department at 360-804-2650.

 Items not allowed on the bus or with restrictions

 Washington Administrative Code 392-145 prohibits the transport of heavy, sharp, bulky, or other items in the passenger area of any school bus that may be hazardous in the event of an accident or emergency stop.
 In order to comply with this state law and District policies, the following items are not allowed on a school bus:

 - Food, drink and gum consumption

 - Animals including insects and spiders (with the exception of service animals)